MattBort/weather-app/README.md

         }
     }
 ```
 In this case, the top pushbutton is pressed and changes the event variable.
 The main function checks the state based on the event and calls the corresponding `fn_CITY_NAME` funtions to update the current state of the FSM and display weather information.
-Each fn_CITY function is defined as follows:
+Each fn_CITY_NAME function is defined as follows:

 ```c
     void fn_CITY_NAME()